trueos/trueos-docs/trueos-handbook/sysadmclient.rst

   version of ZFS include TrueOS®, FreeBSD 9.2 or higher, and FreeNAS 9.1.x or higher.

 * That system must have SSH installed and the SSH service must be running.
 If the backup server is running TrueOS®, SSH is already installed and you can start
-  SSH using :ref:`Service Manager`.
+  SSH using :ref:`Task Manager`.
 If that system is running FreeNAS® or FreeBSD, SSH is already installed, but you will need to start SSH.

 * If the backup server is running TrueOS®, you will need to open TCP port 22 (SSH) using :ref:`Firewall Manager`.
 If the server is running FreeBSD and a firewall has been configured, add a rule to open this port in the firewall ruleset.
 FreeNAS® does not run a firewall by default.
 Also, if there is a